 With a new season out of what’s arguably Netflix’s attempt to appeal to Breaking Bad fans everywhere, Ozark is a welcome distraction — and the perfect thing to binge this week.

-He and wife Wendy (Laura Linney) resettle in Missouri, at the Lake of the Ozarks — a manmade reservoir known as the Redneck Riviera after its popularity with watersporting holidaymakers of all classes.
-Or so the story goes.
+He and wife Wendy (Laura Linney) resettle in Missouri, next to the Lake of the Ozarks — a manmade reservoir otherwise (rudely) known as the Redneck Riviera that’s surrounded by the scenic Ozark Mountains.

 The lake front house first makes an appearance in the third episode of Season 1, when the Byrde family move in — while Buddy, the terminally ill longtime owner of the house — moves to the basement.

-And while it may sound off to learn that the Byrde house is actually set in Georgia, and not Missouri — or the actual Ozarks — the Peach State has long been a highly popular filming location, attracting filmmakers to the area with tax incentives and lower production costs.
+And while it may sound off to learn that the Byrde house is actually set in Georgia, and not Missouri — or the actual Ozarks — the Peach State has long been a highly popular filming location.

 More memorable homes from TV shows